Posted on April 3, 2020

 👩🏼💻 Creating a relaxing environment in 5 easy steps

 Our homes have just been kicked into dual duty.
-Not only are they a place of rest, sanctuary and peace, they are now expected to operate as productive, professional business settings.
+Not only are they a place of rest, sanctuary and peace, but they are also now expected to operate as productive, professional business settings.

 Anyone else sense a potential problem here?